 - Not every machine includes the “dryer setting,” and even then the results may not be what you are used to.
 Since most Japanese homes still dry clothes on the line outside, this setting is often a very rapid spin cycle, so don’t expect to be greeted with warm, fluffy towels when opening the door.

 - This self-clean should be done regularly, and more often during Japan’s humid summers, when mold can easily grow.

 Depending on where you live, how you dry your clothes will differ.
 Many high-rise or upscale apartments will have ordinances in the rental agreement about where you’re permitted to hang your clothes.
 Some only allow outside drying if done on racks that are not visible to outside neighbors, while others forbid it entirely.

-If your residence doesn’t let you dry your clothes outside nor provide a dryer, then it will likely include a heated air dryer built into the bathroom vent along with a rod that can be hung across the room to hang a compact Japanese drying rack (available at Japanese drug stores and supermarkets).
+If your residence doesn’t let you dry your clothes outside nor provide a dryer, then it will likely include a heated air dryer built into the bathroom vent along with a rod that can be hung across the room to hang a compact Japanese drying rack.

 Buying Japanese Laundry Detergent